 Join us at American University.
 July 20 – August 2, 2014!

 Global Scholar is an intensive global leadership program for high school students who are eager to build a more peaceful, just and sustainable world.
-We empower young leaders who possess a firm understanding of global challenges, are confident in their ability to lead others, and have the skills and vision to make change happen.
+We empower aspiring young leaders with a firm understanding of global challenges, confidence in their ability to lead others, and the skills and vision to make change happen.
 Join us!